Notice of Pre-AIA or AIA Status

 In regard to independent Claim 1:

 Independent claim 1 recites “a system”, which falls within the “machine” category of 35 U.S.C. § 101.
 The claim recites a system comprising:” generic computer elements, namely, “one or more computer readable storage media”, “one or more processors”, “computing system”, “first client device”, and “reading engine”.
 Similarly to representative independent Claim 7, the additional elements are generic, well-understood, routine, and conventional computing elements performing steps similar to those of representative independent Claim 7.
-As a result, independent claim 1 is rejected similarly to representative independent Claim 7.
+As a result, independent claim 1 is rejected for reasons similar to those previously explained when addressing representative independent Claim 7.

 In regard to independent Claim 15: